heber-silva/CKA-Obsidian-Vault/Workloads/Workload Management/Autoscaling.md

-With autoscaling, you can automatically update your workloads ([[Pod]]s) in one way or another.
+With autoscaling, you can automatically update your workloads ([Pod](Pod.md)s) in one way or another.
 This allows your cluster to react to changes in resource demand more elastically and efficiently.

 In Kubernetes, you can _scale_ a workload depending on the current demand of resources.
 This allows your cluster to react to changes in resource demand more elastically and efficiently.